 Faulty Ignition Module on a Stihl Leaf Blower

 When the coil gets hot, the windings on the coil can separate and short out.
-This will cause your Stihl leaf blower to lose power, run sluggish or stop running when there is intermittent spark.
+This will cause your Stihl leaf blower to lose power, run sluggishly or stop running when there is an intermittent spark.

 A bad ignition module will not be able to provide sufficient voltage to the spark plug.